French Placement Test

 What to do Next

-When you know your placement results, you should go onto PeopleSoft and register for the appropriate course.
+When you know your placement results, you should go onto Workday/PeopleSoft and register for the appropriate course.
 At the same time, you should unregister from any other French course you may have registered for earlier, so that other students can register for that course.

 Questions?